Legal Counsel for Long-Term Care

 Because the people the program will serve are often among the most at-risk—including older adults, people with disabilities, and those living on low incomes—the program expects to reach communities who have historically had the least access to legal help.

-We are committed making services available that are culturally respectful, accessible, and responsive to individual needs, so residents served by the program can meaningfully participate in decisions about their care and housing.
+We are committed to making services available that are culturally respectful, accessible, and responsive to individual needs, so residents served by the program can meaningfully participate in decisions about their care and housing.